 Tackle the hard problems first!
 If you can’t overcome the difficult steps, then you won’t even have to bother with the easy stuff.

-Even though I’ve been known to do a lot of things by myself, I still pay for plenty of expensive services that help me automate and further my business.
+Even though I have a reputation for doing a lot of things by myself, I still pay for plenty of expensive services that help me automate and further my business.
 For example…

 - I pay $100s a month for professional webhosting even though I know how to run my own linux webserver.

-- I pay $150 a month for Aweber, my email marketing provider
+- I pay $100s a month for Drip, my email marketing provider

-- I pay $100s every month for payroll services, software and other things I could do myself
+- I pay $100s every month for payroll services, software and other things I could create myself

 It takes money to make money and you should not go into a business without being willing to spend some cash to do things right.
-Nothing is cheaper than running an online business.
-Don’t be overly frugal!
+Don’t be cheap!

-PITFALL #3: You Believe Too Much Of What You Read Online
+Rule #3: Don’t Believe Everything You Read Online

 Steve, I read on the warrior forums the other day that guest posting is dead.
 How am I going to get backlinks now?